 For this post, I have used the Instant pot, but you can also make it in a traditional cooker following my instructions below.

 2. Here I have used a Instant pot.
 But you can also use the traditional Indian cooker.
-Heat oil in a cooker.
-When it turns hot, add ginger, garlic and green chilies.
+Heat 1½ teaspoons oil in a cooker.
+When it turns hot, add 1 teaspoon chopped ginger, 1 teaspoon chopped garlic and 1 chopped green chili.
 Saute until they smell good for about a minute.
-Then add hing.
+Then add ⅛ teaspoon hing.

 If using Instant pot, press saute button and pour oil.
 Then saute ginger, garlic and chilies for a minute.
 Lastly add hing.

-4. Pour water and give a good stir.
+4. Pour 2¾ to 3 cups water and give a good stir.
 Cover the pressure cooker.
 For the stove top cooker, pressure cook for 6 whistles on a medium heat.
 In the Instant pot, I set the timer for 11 mins (high pressure).

-While the ragda cooks, also boil the potatoes and make chutneys.
+While the ragda cooks, also boil 500 grams potatoes and make chutneys.

 Making sweet chutney